gbl08ma/utilities/README.md

 For a detailed changelog, including lots of developer anger and jargon, take a look at the commit history on the GitHub page.

 Here is a summary of the changes, in no special order:

+From v1.4 to v2.0:
+  - Added balance manager;
+  - Added password generator;
+  - Added TOTP authenticator;
+  - Added "home panels": one can now set a shortcut for when up/down/left/right is pressed on the clock screen;
+  - Added JPEG image viewer;
+  - Task list: fix bug where a system error could occur if there were no tasks;
+  - File manager: allow for compressing and decompressing multiple files at once;
+  - File manager: allow for sorting files by type;
+  - File manager: file compression library upgraded, should be able to produce smaller files.
+Old files are still compatible;
+  - File manager: allow up/down action on file information screen, moving to the previous/next file in the list, respectively;
+  - File manager: add support for overwriting existing files when copying, moving or saving a file over an existing one;
+  - File manager clipboard: tweaks to the behavior and item limit increase, from 50 to 75 items;
+  - File manager: allow for inverting selection;
+  - File manager: show more information in the "Folder statistics" screen;
+  - File information: calculate the SHA-1 sum of files along with the SHA-256 sum;
+  - Calendar: fix problems with event search;
+  - Calendar: show days of week in the busy timetable of the week view;
+  - Render newlines correctly in calendar events and tasks;
+  - Number selectors (screens where one can select a number by pressing up/down): allow for inserting the number directly with the 0-9 keys;
+  - Allow for selecting dates with the graphical calendar, in most places where dates can be entered;
+  - Chronometer: added individual chronometer view, with analog dials for the time;
+  - Calculator lock: display the clock and, optionally, the user information on the lock screen;
+  - Improved navigation in select menus, by using the left/right keys to go back to the previous screen and to enter the current option, respectively;
+  - Removed CPU speed selector, as it was obsolete when compared to separated dedicated tools;
+  - Improved the inner workings of the Add-in manager;
+  - Many internal changes to improve stability and functionality;
+  - Many small bugs fixed and other small convenience features introduced.

 From v1.3 to v1.4:
   - Show more information on date difference tool ("Count days" on the calendar OPTN menu);